 If you're starting out, this might mean keeping a dedicated spreadsheet for carrier compliance, equipment, contacts, capacity and rates tracking.
-If you're a bit more advanced technically, your TMS software might even have a dedicated area for you to record this information.
+If you're a bit more advanced technically, your freight broker TMS software might even have a dedicated area for you to record this information.

 If you're looking for the best way to connect with your carriers and instantly confirm loads, then maybe FreightPath's Digital Carrier Network is the right solution for you.
 Instead of the poor and often cheap carriers you'll find through the spot market or direct-freight-matching services like Uber Freight and Convoy, FreightPath's DCN is a tool for you to privately connect with your own carriers.

 In 2021 shippers are demanding that their freight brokers do more and provide digital tools to earn their business.
 With the growth of services like Amazon, Uber and Convoy - being a traditional broker is no longer enough to win repeat business.

 What we've seen at FreightPath is that brokers who employ digital tools like a customer portal or real-time GPS track & trace are 40% more likely to see growth in their existing customer base, and almost 75% less likely to see customer churn (i.e. shippers leaving for a different freight broker).